taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_kernel/README.md

 #### **fs.process_symlinks_by_task** <Badge type="info" text="cPanel"/>

 ::: tip Note
-This option only available on CloudLinux 7 Hybrid or on CloudLinux 8 Shared and Admin editions.
+This option only available on CloudLinux 7 Hybrid or on CloudLinux 8.
 Also please note that this feature is available for cPanel only.
 :::

 This parameter is needed to protect against symlink vulnerability where an attacker might get access to files out of the CageFS via cPanel tools: File Manager, WebDAV, Webmail, etc. When a symlink is accessed from cPanel tools (non-root user case) we check whether the current process UID matches the symlink target UID.

-To enable the protection for CloudLinux OS Shared , set the <span class="notranslate">`fs.process_symlinks_by_task`</span> parameter to 1:
+To enable the protection for CloudLinux OS, set the <span class="notranslate">`fs.process_symlinks_by_task`</span> parameter to 1:
 <div class="notranslate">

 ```